intel/parameter-framework/README.md

     cmake /path/to/sources/of/parameter-framework
     make

-After an install you may want to run the parameter-framework tests with `make test`.
+After a build you may want to run the parameter-framework tests with `make test`.

 You may take a look at `.travis.yml` and `appveyor.yml` for examples on how we